Start dates for courses

 - on block release (where you can study in the work place and attend specified periods of class i.e. 1 week per month)

-Most units have a fixed weekly timetable and include lectures and tutorials.
+Most standard units have a fixed weekly timetable and include lectures and tutorials.
+Under the VU Block Model, you'll learn in classes and workshops (and sometimes labs) rather than in lectures.

 Your course may include: